romdk/projet_restaurant/ReadMe.md

 This project is a website of a fictional Restaurant.
 This is a one page with five sections and an external page.

+The website contain the following sections:
+-Accueil: this is the homepage of the website, it contain a short looped video displayed in fullscreen showing the restaurant premises.
+-Galerie: this is the gallery of the restaurant, it contain 2 carousel, the left one displays pictures of the restaurant premises and the other one display some food.
+-Notre Menu: this section is dedicated for the weekly menu, it contain an accordion showing the menu of each day of the week.
+-Evenements: this is the events section, it contain upcoming events with a short description.
+-Reservation: this section contain a form that allow you to hold a reservation, and an interactive map showing the location of the restaurant.

+The external page displays all your reservations in a table, in which you can change informations if needed but also delete one or all reservations.

 ## Lessons Learned

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

-this is our first project since we started learn web developement and we learned the basics of HTML&CSS,js and php. after that we were working in group and we splitted tasks to save time that we worked efficiently, we also leaned to use the differents super globals in php.
+This is our first project since we've learned the basics of HTML&CSS,js and php.
+We learned to work as a group, we splitted tasks to save time so we worked efficiently, we also leaned to use the differents super globals in php.
-While working as a team we learned how to work with GitHub as co-workers.## Color Reference
+While working as a team we learned how to work with GitHub as co-workers.

 ## Color Reference